matthew-wright9630/Card-Games-Frontend/card-games-vite/README.md

 npm install react-router-dom@6

 The local server can be found at the [Github - Backend] link below.
 Once both are ready and all dependencies downloaded, the local website will be found at http://localhost:3000/

+The following need to be installed to correctly run the project locally: react, react-dnd-multi-backend, rdndmb-html5-to-touch, react-confetti, react-dnd, react-use

 ## Future Improvements